Lai-YT/lai-yt.github.io/_posts/2023-02-20-summary-of-my-winter-vacation.md

 To me, learning 4 ~ 5 hours a day is intensive enough.
 I believe **relaxing improves overall efficiency**.
 Ideally, there are 5 whole days and 2 half-days per week, and no learning in all the evenings.
 But sometimes I had to go outdoors and my concentration is more limited than that, so there were only 4 whole days.

 The winter vacation lasted for 5 weeks.
 I kept the above time plan in the beginning 4 weeks and entirely relaxed (I read a book, though) in the last week to prevent from burning out early in the coming semester.
+In summary, the time that I'd been focusing on did increase.

 ![pomodoro record from 01/17/2023 to 02/16/2023]({{ "/assets/images/" | append: page.assets | append: "/pomodoro-record.jpg" | relative_url }})
 > actually 25m in 01/23